joshgerdes/jekyll-uno/_posts/2023-11-22-Azure-Image-Builder-Build-Pipeline-with-Azure-DevOps.md

 date: 2023-11-22 00:00:00 +1300
 ---

-[Azure Image Builder](https://learn.microsoft.com/azure/virtual-machines/image-builder-overview?tabs=azure-powershell&WT.mc_id=AZ-MVP-5004796) is a Azure managed service *(running [Packer](https://www.packer.io/) underneath)* that allows you to create customised Virtual Machine images.
+[Azure Image Builder](https://learn.microsoft.com/azure/virtual-machines/image-builder-overview?tabs=azure-powershell&WT.mc_id=AZ-MVP-5004796) is an Azure managed service *(running [Packer](https://www.packer.io/) underneath)* that allows you to create customised Virtual Machine images.

 > By using standardized virtual machine (VM) images, your organization can more easily migrate to the cloud and help ensure consistency in your deployments.
 Images ordinarily include predefined security, configuration settings, and any necessary software.
 Setting up your own imaging pipeline requires time, infrastructure, and many other details.
-With Azure VM Image Builder, you need only create a configuration that describes your image and submit it to the service, where the image is built and then distributed.
+With Azure VM Image Builder, you only need to create a configuration that describes your image and submit it to the service where it is built and distributed.
-> With VM Image Builder, you can migrate your existing image customization pipeline to Azure as you continue to use existing scripts, commands, and processes.
-You can integrate your core applications into a VM image, so that your VMs can take on workloads after the images are created.
-You can even add configurations to build images for Azure Virtual Desktop, as virtual hard discs (VHDs) for use in Azure Stack, or for ease of exporting.
+> With VM Image Builder, you can migrate your image customization pipeline to Azure as you continue using existing scripts, commands, and processes.
+You can integrate your core applications into a VM image so that your VMs can take on workloads after the images are created.
+You can even add configurations to build images for Azure Virtual Desktop as virtual hard discs (VHDs) for use in Azure Stack or for ease of exporting.

 ![Azure Image Builder Image Build with Bicep and Azure DevOps](/images/posts/BlobHeading_Azure-Image-Builder-Image-Build-Bicep-Azure-DevOps.png)

 ## Overview

-With the AIB (Azure Image Builder) service, you can quickly and easily create machine images for Azure environments using standardized virtual machine (VM) images and create a configuration that describes your image and submit it to the service for building and distribution.
+With the AIB (Azure Image Builder) service, you can quickly and easily create machine images for Azure environments using standardized virtual machine (VM) images, create a configuration that describes your image and submit it to the service for building and distribution.

 > When you submit the configuration to the service, Azure creates an image template resource.
-When the image template resource is created, a staging resource group is created in your Azure subscription in the following format: IT_DestinationResourceGroupTemplateName(GUID).
+When the image template resource is made, a staging resource group is created in your Azure subscription in the following format: IT_DestinationResourceGroupTemplateName(GUID).
 The staging resource group contains files and scripts, which are referenced in the File, Shell, and PowerShell customization in the ScriptURI property.

 To run the build, you invoke Run on the VM Image Builder template resource.
 The service then deploys additional resources for the build, such as a VM, network, disk, and network adapter.
-If you build an image without using an existing virtual network, VM Image Builder also deploys a public IP and network security group, and it connects to the build VM by using Secure Shell (SSH) or Windows Remote Management (WinRM) protocol.
+If you build an image without using an existing virtual network, VM Image Builder also deploys a public IP and network security group, and it connects to the build VM using Secure Shell (SSH) or Windows Remote Management (WinRM) protocol.
 If you select an existing virtual network, the service is deployed via Azure Private Link, and a public IP address isn't required.

-When the build finishes, all resources are deleted, except for the staging resource group and the storage account.
-You can remove them by deleting the image template resource, or you can leave them in place to run the build again.
+When the build finishes, all resources are deleted except for the staging resource group and the storage account.
+You can remove them by deleting the image template resource or leaving them in place to run the build again.

-To use Azure Image Builder, you need to create a configuration that describes your image and submit it to the service, where the image is built and then distributed.
+To use Azure Image Builder, you need to create a configuration that describes your image and submit it to the service where it is built and distributed.
 A high-level workflow is illustrated in the following diagram:

 ![Azure Image Builder Flow](/images/posts/image-builder-flow.png)

-Today, we will using Azure Bicep, to create:
+Today, we will be using Azure Bicep to create the following:

 * Azure Compute Gallery *(this will be used to hold our Image Template, so we can build our Virtual Machines from it)*
 * Image definition *(for the purpose, we will using a Windows Server 2022 Marketplace image, with additional customisations)*
-* Image Template *(this will include our customistions)*
+* Image Template *(this will include our customisations)*
-* USer Assigned Managed Identity *(the user assigned managed identity will be used to build the image and read the blobs from the Azure storage account)*
+* User Assigned Managed Identity *(the user assigned managed identity will be used to build the image and read the blobs from the Azure storage account)*
 * Azure Storage account *(the Azure storage account, will hold our Application install files)*

 ![Azure Image Builder - Bicep](/images/posts/AIB_Bicep.png)

-And then an Azure DevOps pipeline to deploy, and build our template, including an application install of [Azure Storage Explorer](https://azure.microsoft.com/products/storage/storage-explorer?WT.mc_id=AZ-MVP-5004796), and [bginfo](https://learn.microsoft.com/sysinternals/downloads/bginfo?WT.mc_id=AZ-MVP-5004796).
+And then an Azure DevOps pipeline to deploy and build our template, including an application install of [Azure Storage Explorer](https://azure.microsoft.com/products/storage/storage-explorer?WT.mc_id=AZ-MVP-5004796) and [bginfo](https://learn.microsoft.com/sysinternals/downloads/bginfo?WT.mc_id=AZ-MVP-5004796).

 All the code can be found on my public GitHub repository here: [lukemurraynz/AzureImageBuilder](https://github.com/lukemurraynz/AzureImageBuilder)

-The Azure DevOps pipeline, will complete the following steps:
+The Azure DevOps pipeline will complete the following steps:

 1. Create a new Azure Resource Group *(if required)*
 1. Create an Azure storage account *(with public access enabled, and anonymous blob access)*
 1. Copy the app install files in the /apps/ directory in git to the Azure storage account *(if they don't already exist)*
-1. Deploy the Azure Image Builder infrastructure, and Template
+1. Deploy the Azure Image Builder infrastructure and Template
 1. Trigger an Azure CLI command to run the template build
-1. Adjust public access to the Azure storage account, to disable.
+1. Adjust public access to the Azure storage account to disable.

-The git repository is layed out like so:
+The git repository is laid out like so:

 | Folder       | Description                                              |
 |--------------|----------------------------------------------------------|